Which car models can I charge with the go-e Charger?

 The original go-e adapters enable charging of electric vehicles with the go-eCharger HOME+ or go-e Charger Gemini flex (incl.
 2.0 version) at any socket.
 Whether at home at the 16 A three-phase socket, in the harbour and on the camping site at CEE blue 16 A or when visiting relatives at a 16 A domestic socket.
 With the 22 kW variant of the go-e Charger, automatic reduction of the charging current to 16 A by plugging in the adapter is only possible in conjunction with original go-e adapters.
 We recommend a maximum charging current of 10 A for use with domestic plugs, as very few domestic sockets/electrical installations are suitable for continuous operation with 16 A!
 National regulations may prescribe lower charging currents.

 Access to the wallbox can be restricted and personalised using the RFID function.
 This means that no one can start a charging process without authorisation.
-In addition, all charging processes can be saved on up to 10 accounts and managed via the go-e app.
-An unlimited number of accounts can be managed through the API.
+In addition, all charging processes can be saved on up to 10 user accounts and managed via the go-e app.
+An unlimited number of accounts can be managed through the API or OCPP.
 RFID makes it possible to authorise, and evaluate charges for different users and export them as a CSV file.
-By default, you can charge without RFID authorisation.
+By default, the charging process starts without RFID authorisation.
 This can be changed in the app.

 Various settings can be customised via the go-e app.
 For example, the colours of the charger's LEDs.
 Bright or colourful — just as you wish.
 The locking variant of the box can also be configured according to personal needs.
 In addition, each RFID card can be assigned to a personal account, which makes it possible to read the charged current for each card/user.